mootoday/www-mootoday-com/src/content/blog/add-a-commenting-platform-to-a-svelte-app/index.md

 1. Sign up at www.commento.io
 2. Create a Svelte component that displays comments

-The component is as simple as this ([corresponding pull request](https://github.com/mikenikles/www-mikenikles-com/pull/4/files)):
+The component is as simple as this:

 ```svelte
 <svelte:head>